twosixlabs/Escalation/README.md

 Note, it may take a little while to run.

-If you'd like to add more than one csv to the same table, you have two options: combine them before uploading, or submit the additional CSVs using the  "Append to existing table" option.
+If you'd like to add more than one csv to the same table, you have two options:
+Load them at the same time (by holding shift and selecting multiple files), or submit the additional CSVs using the  "Append to existing table" option.

 Todo: If you have an existing SQL database, how do you copy it into Escalation?
  We require each table to have an `upload_id` column, and a key that is unique within an `upload_id` value